heliumchain/vps/README.md

 While that is underway, go back to your local desktop and open helium-qt.

-### More complex situations (ignore if you are installing a single masternode on a new VPS)
+### Multiple Masternodes on one VPS (ignore if you are installing a single masternode on a new VPS)

 If you wish to install more than one masternode on the same VPS, you can add a -c parameter to tell the script how many to configure, so for example this would install three Helium masternodes (all entered on one line):